knowit-finland-javascript-guild/refactoring-with-stratified-design/slides.md

 <v-clicks>

 - Some background
-- Startified design as a concept
+- Stratified design as a concept
 - Coding
 - Recap